-Specific Fiscal Year 2016-2017 projects and their accomplishments are identified in the respective program sections (CDBG, ESG, and NSP) of this document.
+Specific Fiscal Year 2016-2017 program accomplishments are identified in the CR-05 - Goals and Outcomes section of this document.

 The format of this document is designed after a HUD document template that includes a series of questions in relation to specific funding programs (CDBG, ESG, HOME, and NSP).
 Responses to those questions are provided directly below each question.